etucker/tweeker/README.md

 - 9/15 9pm-10:20pm (Timeline shows reply, retweet, and favorite icons and correct numbers)
 - 9/15 10:20pm-10:45pm (Hooked up retweet and favorite buttons)
 - 9/15 10:45pm-10:55pm (Retweeting and favoriting should increment the retweet and favorite count.)
+- 9/15 10:55pm-11:55pm (Replies now keep the context of the original tweet.
+Created gif walkthrough)

 ### Features